Visakham Thirunal: Early life

-Vishakham Thirunal Rama varma was born on 19 May 1837 to Rani Gowri Rukmini Bayi and her husband Punartham Thirunal Rama Varma Koil Thampuran of the Royal Family of Thiruvalla.
+Vishakham Thirunal Rama varma was born on 19 May 1837 to Rani Gowri Rukmini Bayi and her husband Punartham Thirunal Rama Varma Koil Thampuran of the royal family of Thiruvalla.
 His mother died when he was barely two months of age leaving him and his elder siblings to the care of their father.
 His Highness was grandson to Maharani Gowri Lakshmi Bayi and nephew of Maharajah Swathi Thirunal.

 As a prince he received his early education from his father, Rama Varma.
-This was basic training in vernacular Malayalam language and Sanskrit which were essentials for members of the Royal family.
+This was basic training in vernacular Malayalam language and Sanskrit which were essentials for members of the royal family.
 At the age of nine he started his English education under Subba Row, who later became Dewan of Travancore.
 The prince took a keen interest in English composition and his first work, Horrors of war and benefits of peace, was well acknowledged.
 Some of his compositions were also published in "Madras Athenaeum".
 He also wrote in The Statesman and the Calcutta Review.

 In 1861 the prince visited Madras and met with the Governor, Sir William Denison, upon whom he made such a favourable impression that the Governor remarked that "He is by far the most intelligent Native I have seen; and if his brother is like him, the prospects of Travancore are very favorable."
-The prince was soon appointed a Fellow of the University of Madras, a rare honour conferred on natives in those days.
+The prince was soon appointed a Governor of the University of Madras, a rare honour to be conferred on a native Indian in those days.
 While he was still a prince he was also offered a seat in the Viceroy of India's Legislative Council which he, however, declined owing to ill health.
 He had a special aptitude for botany and agriculture.
-This paved way to introduction of tapioca and rubber cultivation in Travancore.
+This paved the way for introduction of tapioca and rubber cultivation in Travancore.

 He was an erudite scholar and had in his court learned Brahmins, known as Tharka Sastry and used to take their advice in settling cases that were referred to him.
 There is a story about his asking a question on the Mahabharata and only two in the group of Tharka Sastrys answered.
 One was Gopala Iyer and according to his request his son, K G Sesha Iyer, was made a Munsiff who later became a famous Judge.
 The other was Gopala Sastry at whose request the Maharajah took up with the British resident to get the son of Gopala Sastry appointed the Sub-Registrar at Tiruchendur.

 Both Gopala Iyer (Kadayam) and Gopala Sastry (Mela Cheval) were Vadadesa Vadama Brahmins from Tirunelveli.